-Nancy’s retirement, two years ago, passed the management of the studio to Ms Shawn Penepinto.
+Nancy’s retirement, two years ago, passed the management of the studio to Ms. Shawn Penepinto.
 Last year, I was invited by Shawn to talk about my “China experience” after being invited to participate in the “Tea Pot Biennale “ in Shanghai.
 Last August I was invited again to give a talk about my two trips to Korea: the Celadon Festival” in Gangjin and the Tea Bowl festival in Muengjeong, South Korea.

 The Harvard ceramic studio is my second home.
 I am very fortunate to be able to investigate, learn, progress and experiment new ideas and venues.
 Over the years, I have met some wonderful and accomplished artists, like Michelle McClure and Wayne Furst who became colleagues and “fellow fanatics” sharing interest in soda firing.

 The ceramic scene in Israel is very active.
 Although this region had a magnificent and long tradition of pottery and ceramics, there hasn’t been continuity between past and modern ceramics as in other places in the world.
 Israel is a relatively a young and small country with an impressive number of ceramic artists.
-The Israeli ceramic association is very active with about 500 members.
-We have annual meeting, exhibitions, Biennals, workshop meetings and invited master class artists.
+The Israeli Ceramic Association is very active with about 500 members.
+We have annual meeting, exhibitions, Biennials, workshop meetings and invited master class artists.
 We also have one dedicated museum for ceramic art.
 Lately, we were fortunate to have a new ceramic center, “The Binyamini ceramic Center” which was opened in Tel-Aviv, dedicated to promote ceramic teaching, and hopefully will become a tool for the advancement and development of young artists in Israel.

 Where can we find you and your works in the next future?

 I hope to continue to evolve and continue participating in International exhibition like I have done in the last few years.
 I tremendously enjoy meeting ceramic artists from other countries and exchange ideas and knowledge.
-I feel very fortunate and proud that my work is being shown in our cooperative “Altogether 8” in Jerusalem as well as in museums in Israel, China and South Korea, and being sold in The Israel Museums in Jerusalem and Tel-Aviv, and galleries in London and the US.
+I feel very fortunate and proud that my work is being shown in our cooperative “Altogether 8” in Jerusalem as well as in museums in Israel, China, and South Korea, and being sold in The Israel Museums in Jerusalem and Tel-Aviv, and galleries in London and the US.
 Recently, I am drawn to sculptural work, which was greatly influenced by my trips to the Far East.
 I hope to be able to continue in this venue and improve.

-It is my conviction that we should all teach others our techniques and knowledge and therefore, I give a few times a year workshops and do hope to be able to continue to do so in the future.
+It is my conviction that we should all teach others our techniques and knowledge and, therefore, I give a few times a year workshops and do hope to be able to continue to do so in the future.

 My ceramic works are focused on esthetic designs.
-Techniques include: Saggar firings of objects covered with terra sigillata and terra sigillata printing, reduction, Raku and oxidation.
+Techniques include Saggar firings of objects covered with terra sigillata and terra sigillata printing, reduction, Raku, and oxidation.

 I get inspiration from my environment and surrounding.
-Jaffa, an 10,000 years old port city a part of Tel-Aviv in Israel - a very old and full of history with its colors and textures, unique architecture and multinational has a big influence on me.
+Jaffa, a 10,000 years old port city a part of Tel-Aviv in Israel – a very old and full of history with its colors and textures, unique architecture and multinational has a big influence on me.